 Physical changes are difficult to predict.
 For example, this watershed management plan encourages the daylighting of buried watercourses.
 If accomplished, the restored stream corridors will represent an altered landscape with a number of needs such as revised FEMA flood risk mapping and the establishment of stream buffers.
 The actions recommended in this plan have been crafted to assume that change may occur and subsequently allow other actions in this plan to be applied.
 For example, one action is to daylight streams.
-Actions of this plan that may follow the daylighting of a stream include establishment of naturalized streambanks and setting aside stream buffers.
+Actions of this plan the improvements should be built in a manner that will adapt to rising sea level and storm that may follow the daylighting of a stream include establishment of naturalized streambanks and setting aside stream buffers.